Porcelain Dental Crown Austin TX

 However, amongst all materials used to make crowns, porcelain crowns are the most superior choice due to their durability, strength, and look, which closely matches your teeths' natural look and feel.
-Dr. Emily Zaramella, DDS takes great pride in informing you that our qualified dentists have fixed porcelain crowns on multiple individuals over the years.
+Emily Ianno Zaramella, DDS takes great pride in informing you that our qualified dentists have fixed porcelain crowns on multiple individuals over the years.
 Hence when you visit us, you can rest assured you are in good hands.

 Types of Porcelain Crowns

 Selecting the right type of crown will depend on the location of your crown, the force the crown will have to withstand, the number of teeth visible during a smile, and the positioning of the gum.
 Another factor which you might want to consider would be the cost.

 There are three types of porcelain crowns from which you can choose.
 First, we have temporary crowns.
 As the name suggests, these crowns are not a permanent fix as they are not held in place by dental cement.
 These are typically used during the transitioning period of getting permanent crowns.

 Second, we have what is called ¾ crowns or onlay crowns.
 Unlike repairing significant tooth decay, which requires full crowns, ¾ crowns are used in conditions where a full crown is unnecessary.
 Lastly are the one-day crown, otherwise also known as same-day crowns.
 These are fitted on the same day and are made through the use of the latest CAD/CAM technology.